mayusrg/fire_training/README.md

 ## 4. Build
-Build, train, and rebuild whenever your data changes
+Build, train, and rebuild whenever your data changes.

 ```build_dataset.py``` combines all your dataset folders, shuffles them, and splits them into the ```combined_split/``` folder that training reads.